 Predecessor experiments at Mainz and Troitsk were able to appoint an upper limit to the electron anti-neutrino mass of 2.3 eV/c2.
 KATRIN, using the same measurement technique, will either improve this limit by one order of magnitude down to 0.2 eV/c2 (90% CL) or discover the actual mass, if it is larger than 0.35 eV/c2.
 This requires an improvement by two orders of magnitude with respect to key experimental parameters.

-The international KATRIN Collaboration unites world-wide expertise in tritium-β-decay in a key experiment in the research field of astroparticle physics and consists of more than 150 scientists, engineers, technicians and students from 12 institutions in Germany, the United Kingdom, the Russian Federation, the Czech Republic and the United States.
+The international KATRIN Collaboration unites world-wide expertise in tritium-β-decay in a key experiment in the research field of astroparticle physics and consists of more than 150 scientists, engineers, technicians and students from 12 institutions in Germany, the United Kingdom, the Czech Republic and the United States.

 Virtual reality now enables everybody to explore the physical inner workings of the international large-scale KATRIN experiment at Karlsruhe Institute of Technology (KIT).
 In this virtual experience, visitors learn how KATRIN works and can even use interactive elements for their own experiments (language: german).